mir47/MyApplication/README.md

 # MyApplication
-Empty app for testing Github Actions
+Empty app for testing CI/CD using Github Actions.